PeterYegorov/My-Java-Experience/README.md

 ## Finding genes in the DNA
 ### Simplified DNA concepts
 The DNA can be represented as a string of Nucleotides (A, G, T, C).
 3 Nucleotides form a Codon.
-A gene starts with ATG - a Start Codon and ends with TAA - a Stop Codon.
+A gene starts with ATG - a Start Codon.
+A gene can end with one of these 3 stop codons: TAA, TGA, TAG.